rg-3/screenshot.js/README.md

 ### Dependencies

-  * **Extension dependencies**
+  * **Runtime dependencies**

-    An extension dependency is a dependency that's used while the extension is running.
+    A runtime dependency is a dependency that's used while the extension is running.

     * Spectre.css
       A minimalist CSS framework.